 Those with an aversion to turquoise may be looking for solidity and security in society, and especially in marriage.
 They may be reluctant to think originally or to walk new paths.

 A person with an aversion to brown may feel an aversion to things normal, boring, trivial.
 They may not feel connected to their roots, their homeland, family, etc., and may experience instability in their attitudes and in their health.

 An aversion to black may come from a fear of the unknown, or fear of the abuse of power.
-People with this aversion desire to be free from all kinds of dependency, hindrances and blockages; to be able to throw off shackles.
+People with this aversion desire to be free from all kinds of dependency, hindrances, and blockages; to be able to throw off shackles.

 Color Theory and Color Therapy

 I find colors and color theory very interesting.
-I’m an artist and I use color everyday.
+I’m an artist and I use color every day.
 I paint, sketch, create, decorate with color all the time.
 I don’t mind putting green into paintings if the scene calls for it but I would rather not live with it, buy a green car or talk on a green phone.

 Color therapists believe that certain colors are soothing to the mentally ill and the sick and healing.
-Blue has been proven to have a very calming affect and that is one reason why surgical garb has converted to blue.
+Blue has been proven to have a very calming effect and that is one reason why surgical garb has converted to blue.
 A patient could be very on edge knowing they are going under the knife but tend to be calmer seeing the entire surgical staff in a calm blue.
 Studies show that a person with a fever will naturally have a reduction of fever when placed in a blue room.